Skip to content

 Download the B.A.A.
 Racing App to track your favorite runners as they make their way through the course.
 Search ‘B.A.A.
 Racing App’ in your app store today.

-Free youth races will be offered on Boston Common, giving young runners the chance to experience the fun and excitement of race day.
-Pre-register, or sign up on site.
+Free youth races will be offered on Boston Common, giving young runners up to 12 years old the chance to experience the fun and excitement of race day.

 Streets and roadways which comprise and abut the 10K course will be closed to vehicular traffic at approximately 7:30 a.m. on race day.
 Charles Street is expected to close at 5:00 a.m. and reopen at approximately at 11:30 a.m.
 Roads will reopen later in the morning per judgement of Boston Police and Massachusetts State Police.